 - If current levels of growth sustain, its grade will remain “F – Failing”.

-Complete George’s AASHTO-compliant proposal would cantilever a pair of 10 foot bikeways and safety barriers below the existing 7 foot paths which would both be reserved for pedestrians and runners.
+Complete George’s AASHTO-compliant proposal would cantilever a 10 foot bikeway and safety barrier below the existing 7 foot path which would both be reserved for peds and runners.

 - It would maintain unobstructed views of pedestrians and runners.